jonnonz1/nz-statute-book/acts/public/1995/births-deaths-marriages-and-relationships-registration-act-1995.md

 (1) The Registrar-General must amend a person's birth information in accordance with subsection (2) if the Registrar-General is satisfied, after making any inquiries under section 82 that seem appropriate, that—
   (a) the person was conceived as a result of an AHR procedure to which Part 2 of the Status of Children Act 1969 applies; and
   (b) the person's birth information does not include information about a parent of the person as determined under that Act, or includes information about a person purporting to be a parent but who is not a parent in terms of that Act.
-(2) The Registrar-General must amend the birth information by adding or deleting (or both) information described in subsection (1)(b).
+(2) The Registrar-General must amend the birth information by adding or deleting (or both) information described in subsection (1)﻿(b).
 (3) In this section, AHR procedure has the same meaning as in section 15 of the Status of Children Act 1969.

 ### 85 Family Court may consider proposed corrections in cases of difficulty or dispute
-(1) The Registrar-General, if uncertain as to any matter in respect of which the Registrar-General is required to be satisfied for the purposes of section 84 or 84A, may apply to the Family Court nearest the Registrar-General's office to have the matter determined.
+(1) The Registrar-General, if uncertain as to any matter in respect of which the Registrar-General is required to be satisfied for the purposes of section 84 or 84A, may apply to the office of the Family Court nearest the Registrar-General's office to have the matter determined.
-(2) Any person who wishes the Registrar-General to act under section 84 or 84A in respect of any matter may apply to the Family Court nearest the Registrar-General's office to have the matter determined.
+(2) Any person who wishes the Registrar-General to act under section 84 or 84A in respect of any matter may apply to the office of the Family Court nearest the Registrar-General's office to have the matter determined.
-(3) A Family Court to which application is made under this section shall, notwithstanding section 84 or 84A, after—determine whether or not the Registrar-General should act under that section.
+(3) The Family Court at the office where application is made under this section shall, notwithstanding section 84 or 84A, after—determine whether or not the Registrar-General should act under that section.
   (a) giving every person whom the court considers to have an interest in the matter an opportunity to be heard; and (b) receiving any evidence the court thinks fit,—